 It is essential that all victims are reassured that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
-Nor should a victim ever be made to feel ashamed for making a report
+Nor should they ever be made to feel ashamed for making a report

-It is important that all victims are taken seriously and offered appropriate support.
+It is important that all children who disclose sexual harassment or violence are taken seriously and offered appropriate support.